Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 Depending on the context where documentation is rendered and viewed, those choices should be adapted.
-For example an online archive to browse documentation for multiple projects and versions may decide to use an actual graph database for object relation ship, and store other files on a CDN or blob storage for random access.
+For example an online archive to browse documentation for multiple projects and versions may decide to use an actual graph database for object relation ship, and store other files on a Content Delivery Network or blob storage for random access.

 Documentation Rendering